-No travel guide to Barcelona would be complete without a bit about expenses in the city.
+This Barcelona travel guide would not be complete without a bit about expenses in the city.
 Surprisingly, Barcelona is not as expensive as you might think.
 Although, that does entirely depend on what you do.
-If you’re staying in expensive hotels and going to the nightclubs by the beach, you’ll spend a lot!
+If you’re staying in expensive hotels and going to nightclubs by the beach, you’ll spend a lot!

 Eating out can be expensive, especially in tourist areas such as La Rambla and Sagrada Familia.
 My advice would be to find cafes that offer a Menu del Dia.
 Normally you can get a meal for €8.90, this is much cheaper than what you’d pay in the more popular areas.
 L’Oficina in Eixample is a particular favourite of mine!
 Be sure to check it out!

 Another option is to go on a food and wine tour of Barcelona like Savored Journeys did!
 They did their tour with Devour Barcelona and it allowed them to visit different places in Barcelona while saving a lot of money!
 If you’re short on time and money, this is a great option!

 If you’ve got your heart set on visiting Gaudi’s various buildings in Barcelona, you’re going to end up paying a lot.
 Entry to buildings such as Casa Batilo cost €20!
 My advice would be to maybe visit one of them, otherwise, you’re going to spend a lot of money and time, that could be better spent elsewhere!